fruce-ki/utility_scripts/README.md

 # utility_scripts

 A collection of general-purpose code that makes my life easier.
 Originally written for Python 2.7, I ported them to Python 3.5.
-Further development will take place on the Python 3 versions only.
-The Python 2 versions are kept for archival reasons.

 ## Contents